Homecoming – LP01

 The Dead Daisies – Holy Ground - 80%

 Not much about recent major changes in The Dead Daisies seems particularly illogical.
-Line-up changes have always been a significant part of this band’s DNA and even their concept created by guitarist David Lowy.
+Line-up changes have always been a significant part of this band’s DNA, and even their concept, created by guitarist David Lowy.
 Teaming up with legendary vocalist/bassist Glenn Hughes (Deep Purple, Black Sabbath, Black Country Communion) is on paper a quite logical move as well.
-Nonetheless taking into consideration the Hughes’ legacy and The Dead Daisies’ overall classic rock approach.
+Nonetheless, taking into consideration the Hughes’ legacy and The Dead Daisies’ overall classic rock approach.

-On the other hand, however, in current years the band has been very strong with John Corabi on vocals and Marco Mendoza on bass and their 2017 album Burn It Down is true statement to that.
-The two are now replaced by Hughes on vocals and bass and while the nature of the band is that of Lowy basically employing different musicians in a very professional and dynamic collective, going down to four members feels bit odd.
+On the other hand, however, in current years the band has been very strong with John Corabi on vocals and Marco Mendoza on bass and their 2017 album Burn It Down is a true statement to that.
+The two are now replaced by Hughes on vocals and bass and while the nature of the band is that of Lowy basically employing different musicians in a very professional and dynamic collective, going down to four members feels a bit odd.

 There is this larger-than-life quality about him and about every aspect of his involvement.